rpensch/genome_analysis/wiki.md

 A scaffold consists of several contigs separated by gaps that are put together using additional information about the relative position and orientation of the contigs in the genome.

  - What are the k-mers?
 What k-mer(s) should you use?
 What are the problems and benefits of choosing a small kmer?
 And a big k-mer?

+A k-mer is simply a sequence substring of defined length.
+For short-read assembly, k-mers can be used to correct errors in the assembly by counting the number of times each k-mer appears across the data set and replacing rare k-mers with common ones.
+More importantly, they are needed in order to build the De Bruijn graph.
+Choosing the best k-mer can be difficult.
+The size depends on the read length, sequencing depth and also on the genome size.
+It is generally recommended to go for k-mer sizes that are not larger than 80 % of the read lenght and the best results are generated when the algorithm tries multiple different sizes.
+The Velvetadvisor, for example, would estimate the k-mer size as follows:

+k-mer siz=e 1 + read length - (k-mer coverage * read length)/(genome coverage)
+where, genome coverage = (total number of reads * read length)/ (Estimated genome size)

+The k-mer size greatly affects the structure of the De Bruijn graph.
+A small k-mer size can lead to a very branched De Bruijn graph because repeats and duplications due to errors in reads that are longer than the k-mer size are not recognized and k-mers are wrongly connected which can make assembly difficult and lead to smaller contigs.
+A large k-mer size can recognize small repeats and therefore reduce the number of branches in the graph.
+On the other hand, longer k-mers can lead to a very sparse and fragmented graph which can hinder optimal assembly as well.

  - Some assemblers can include a read-correction step before doing the assembly.
 What is this step doing?

+ Canu uses a hybrid error correction step prior to assembly.
+First, high-identity short-read sequences are mapped to all the long-read sequences.
+Then, repeats are resolved by placing each short-read sequence in its highest identity repeat copy.
+Lastly, chimera and trimming problems are resolved within the long-read sequences and a consensus sequence is generated for each long-read sequence based on a multiple alignment of the short-read sequences.
  -

+### References

+ - Deonier, R. C., Tavaré, S., & Waterman, M. S. (2005).
+Computational genome analysis: An introduction.
+New York: Springer. doi:10.1007/0-387-28807-4
+ - Cha, S., & Bird, D. M. (2016).
+Optimizing k-mer size using a variant grid search to enhance de novo genome assembly.
+Bioinformation, 12(2), 36–40. https://doi.org/10.6026/97320630012036
+ - Mahadik, K., Wright, C., Kulkarni, M., Bagchi, S., & Chaterji, S. (2019).
+Scalable genome assembly through parallel de bruijn graph construction for multiple k-mers.
+London: Nature Publishing Group. doi:10.1038/s41598-019-51284-9
+ - Koren, S., Walenz, B. P., Berlin, K., Miller, J. R., Bergman, N. H., & Phillippy, A. M. (2017).
+Canu: Scalable and accurate long-read assembly via adaptive k -mer weighting and repeat separation.
+United States: Cold Spring Harbor Laboratory Press. doi:10.1101/gr.215087.116
+ - Koren, S., Schatz, M. C., Walenz, B. P., Martin, J., Howard, J. T., Ganapathy, G., . . .
+Joint Genome Institute (JGI).
+(2012).
+Hybrid error correction and de novo assembly of single-molecule sequencing reads.
+United States: Nature Publishing Group. doi:10.1038/nbt.2280